Santa’s Narrative Intelligence

 Santa is a wonderful image of Narrative Intelligence.
 While there are other archetypal strands that give Santa’s life and efforts meaning, I think his primary archetypes are Innocent, Caregiver and Magician, which, when braided together yield a story that is about hope, compassion and transformation.

 What are your archetypes?
 Find out by reading OKA’s Narrative Intelligence Workbook.
-Keep in touch with OKA to learn about the launch of the newly revised PMAI, the first major revision of this innovative tool–expected in early 2019.
+Keep in touch with OKA to learn about the launch of the newly revised PMAI, the first major revision of this innovative tool–expected in 2020.

 Enjoy the exploration and have a wonderful holiday.